-Proprietary institutions (career colleges): $1,068
+Proprietary institutions (career colleges): $1,005

-These rates are based on one standard deviation above the averages from College for All Texans (college cost 2018-2019) averages for books and supplies.
+These rates are based on one standard deviation above the averages from College for All Texans (college cost 2019-2020) averages for books and supplies.
 VR reviews these rates annually in July.
-For a history of the rates see the Training Maximum Payment History page.

 Tools and equipment that are required for training but will be kept and used by the customer for employment after completing training are purchased according to processes and procedures in C-1407: Tools and Equipment.
 The amount for these items is not included in or subject to the maximum amounts for required textbooks and course-related supplies.